purvasingh96/AI-for-Trading/Term 1/Theorey & Quizes/15. Alpha Factors/Readme.md

 | 2.    | Best to use when all alpha vectors are generated from the same stock universe | Useful to apply ranking and then z-scoring when alpha vectors are generated from different stock universes. |

 11. *Smoothing* : Data smoothing is done by using an algorithm to remove noise from a data set.
 This allows important patterns to stand out.
 Data smoothing can be used to help predict trends, such as those found in securities prices.
 For example : moving average, exponential weighted moving average.

+12. *Leverage Ratio* : The sum of absolute values of all positions long and short divided by whatever capital we devote to support those positions.<br>
+`
+leverage_ratio = psotion/capital
+`